mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 ```
 This will create a model in ```/assets/models``` named ```my_model.rb``` and a migration named ```create_my_models.rb```.
 Very useful.

-Probably the most exiting thing about ```$ rails generate``` is the ability to pass table attributes from command line.
+Probably the most exciting thing about ```$ rails generate``` is the ability to pass table attributes from command line.
 Here's an example:
 ```
 rails generate model MyModel name:string email:string password:string
 ```